Rockets vs. Mavericks Prediction & Picks - November 28

 - Computer Predicted Total: 225.9

-- The Mavericks have had less success against the spread than the Rockets this year, recording an ATS record of 8-8-0, compared to the 11-3-0 mark of the Rockets.
+- The Rockets sport an 11-3-0 ATS record this season compared to the 8-8-0 mark from the Mavericks.

-- Houston covers the spread when it is a 4.5-point underdog or more 66.7% of the time.
-That's more often than Dallas covers as a favorite of 4.5 or more (25%).

-- As a moneyline favorite this year, the Mavericks are 9-3, a better tally than the Rockets have recorded (5-6) as moneyline underdogs.
+- As a moneyline favorite this season, the Mavericks are 9-3, while the Rockets are 5-6 as moneyline underdogs.

 Put your picks to the test and bet on the Rockets with BetMGM Sportsbook.